NewA human UX report in 24 hours.

 Even with a strong hero, secondary sections often decide whether someone keeps scrolling, especially when buyers are weighing several no-code tools at the same time.

-In this set, Cta and Hero sections tend to carry the load while Features sections are the most fragile, a sign that many no-code pages nail the pitch but leave gaps where visitors look for detail.
+In this set, Cta and Hero sections tend to carry the load while Trust sections are the most fragile, a sign that many no-code pages nail the pitch but leave gaps where visitors look for detail.
 See how the best hero section examples handle the same first-screen job.

-Use Cases Drizz
+Use Cases Stackerhq

 80/100

-How Drizz makes the product feel relevant
+How Stackerhq makes the product feel relevant

-Drizz use cases section
+Stackerhq use cases section

 What I love about this section